ec-jrc/lisflood-utilities/README.md

   -t THRESHOLDS_FILE, --thresholds_file THRESHOLDS_FILE
                         Path to the thresholds CSV file.
 If not provided, defaults to 'thresholds.csv' in parent_dir.
-  -m TEMPLATE_FILE, --template_file TEMPLATE_FILE
-                        Path to the GRIB template file.
-If not provided, defaults to 'rain_template.grb' in parent_dir.
   --set-grib-date       Set the correct date in the GRIB output file based
-                        on the input NetCDF or GRIB time coordinate -v, --verbose         Print progress information
+                        on the input NetCDF or GRIB time coordinate --skip-conversion     Skip the unit conversion from m to mm (assumes input data is already in mm) and skip the conversion from mm back to m at the end
+  -p PRECIPITATION_VARIABLE, --precipitation-variable PRECIPITATION_VARIABLE
+                        Name of the precipitation variable in the input dataset.
+If not provided, defaults to 'tp' -v, --verbose         Print progress information
 ```